awsdocs/amazon-emr-release-guide/doc_source/emr-presto-considerations.md

 # Considerations with Presto on Amazon EMR<a name="emr-presto-considerations"></a>

-Consider the following differences and limitations when you run Presto on Amazon EMR\.
+Consider the following differences and limitations when you run [Presto](https://aws.amazon.com/big-data/what-is-presto/) on Amazon EMR\.

 ## Presto Command Line Executable<a name="emr-presto-command-line-cli"></a>

-In EMR the Presto command line executable is presto-cli.
+In Amazon EMR, the Presto command line executable is `presto-cli`\.
+For example:

 ```
 presto-cli --catalog hive
 ```